3meters/proxibase/readme.md

       password: <password>,
       installId: <installId>,
     }

+InstallId from a device is a device-local-storage id that is unique to that device when the client app was installed.
+It is used to target notifications.
+When signing in from a web client, it is still required as a string parameter, but is ignored and can be any string.

 On success the api returns a credentials object with three fields: user, session and install.
 In order to validate subsequent requests, include those values on each request, either as query parameters like so: